How to Better Understand the Customer, Part 1. Customer Journey Mapping

 We pay special attention to the last two categories.
 The reasons why potential buyers left the brand or switched to competitors will be points encouraging business growth.

-Before moving on to the study, let’s draw up a small plan that will help compile necessary information.
+Before moving on to the study, let’s draw up a small plan that will help compile the necessary information.

 1. Determining the customer decision-making logic